premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-A stream is a sequence of bytes traveling from a source to a destination over a communication path.
+A stream is a sequence of bytes travelling from a source to a destination over a communication path.
 There are two main streams: the input stream and the output stream.
 The input stream is used for reading data from the file (read operation) and the output stream is used for writing into the file (write operation).
-There are two types of streams are used:
+There are two types of streams used:

 - **Input stream**: This stream is used to read data from a file, which is known as a read operation.
 - **Output stream**: This stream is used to write data into a file, which is known as a write operation.